valderman/wanchan/README.md

 third season of YuruYuri in 1080p to the `torrents` subdirectory, and then run the `rtorrent` command on each downloaded torrent file.

-Finally, you can also set nyanbda to watch Nyaa for new episodes for you using daemon mode:
+You can also set nyanbda to watch Nyaa for new episodes for you using daemon mode:

     $ nyanbda --daemon=60 batch.txt -o./torrents -x'rtorrent %f'